siran/writing/books/The Emergence of Self/The Emergence of Self - 003 The Imprint.md

 steer its experience.

 The body therefore enters the theory in a new way.
-The loop is not simply the body.
-The loop has a physical support, but the body as lived and recognized is an imprint of that support.
-It is a working internal organization of what counts as inside, outside, damage, position, movement, reach, and capability.
-Only a loop rich enough in pattern matching can stabilize such an imprint and recognize it as itself.
+The loop is not simply the body, and the body is not the primitive condition of the loop.
+The body as lived and recognized is an imprint: a working internal image of what counts as inside, outside, damage, position, movement, reach, and capability.
+Only a loop rich enough in pattern matching can stabilize such an imprint and use it to identify itself.
 There may also be multiple body-imprints, layered and partially inconsistent, just as there can be multiple self-imprints, future-imprints, or social imprints.